plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 They know what the frequently requested features are.
 They are familiar with the annoying bugs people complain about.
 They understand what competing brands people compare the product against.

 This means that customer support needs to be in very close contact with the rest of the business if you want to provide an outstanding product and user-friendly experience.
+Luckily for us, we're a small team so everyone does customer support regularly and there's no disconnect between CS and the rest of the company.

 Essential insights that should be prioritized and doubled down on will come from customer support.
 You will not need much market research if you simply listen to what your customers tell your support team.